venam/2bwm/README.md

 cicku
 tbck
 anshin

-thanks to the UnixHub community for the support and ideas.
+Thanks to the UnixHub community for the support and ideas.
+Thanks to Michael Cardell for starting it all.